tarantuli/enchanters-manual/README.md

   [victory points](victory-points.md#victory-points)).

 It tries to steer away from opinionated choices, to stay as close to the original texts as possible while being consistent.
-Whenever possible, interpretations fitting the spirit of the game were chosen over literal, but illogical ones.
-Also, we prefer simple and clean interpretations over complex ones.
+Whenever possible, interpretations fitting the spirit of the game were chosen over literal ones.
+Also, I prefer simple and clean interpretations over complex ones.

 # Coverage